DeviCatOutlet/devicatoutlet.github.io/dappercat.md

 another character (literally), a make shift dapper fox plushie.
 When she tried to give Danishbot a human form, something just didn’t feel right, so she scrapped the idea.
 Over time, she combined aspects of Danishbot, dapper fox, and her cats Chii & Lita, and together they made DapperCat.
-He is currently voice acted by Devi’s friend [“BurningOil” on Twitch.tv](https://twitch.tv/burningoil).

 ### DapperCat Original Form